beejjorgensen/bgnet/src/bgnet.md

 `listener`s get the packet even though you only called `sendto()` once!
 Cool!

-If the `listener` gets data you send directly to it, but not data on the broadcast address, it could be that you have a \index{firewall} firewall on your local machine that is blocking the packets.
-(Yes, \index{Pat} Pat and
-\index{Bapper} Bapper, thank you for realizing before I did that this is why my sample code wasn't working.
+If the `listener` gets data you send directly to it, but not data on the broadcast address, it could be that you have a [ix[firewall]] firewall on your local machine that is blocking the packets.
+(Yes, [ix[Pat]] Pat and [ix[Bapper]] Bapper, thank you for realizing before I did that this is why my sample code wasn't working.
 I told you I'd mention you in the guide, and here you are.
 So _nyah_.)